AdobeDocs/experience-platform.en/help/data-science-workspace/jupyterlab/analyze-your-data.md

 title: Analyze Your Data Using Notebooks
 topic: tutorial
 type: Tutorial
-description: This tutorial focuses on how to use Jupyter notebooks, built within Data Science Workspace, to access, explore, and visualize your data.
+description: This tutorial focuses on how to use Jupyter Notebooks, built within Data Science Workspace, to access, explore, and visualize your data.
 ---

 # Analyze your data using notebooks

-This tutorial focuses on how to use Jupyter notebooks, built within Data Science Workspace, to access, explore, and visualize your data.
-By the end of this tutorial, you should have a understanding of some of the features Jupyter notebooks offer to better understand your data.
+This tutorial focuses on how to use Jupyter Notebooks, built within Data Science Workspace, to access, explore, and visualize your data.
+By the end of this tutorial, you should have a understanding of some of the features Jupyter Notebooks offer to better understand your data.

 The following concepts are introduced: